b-lukaszuk/BS_wJ_eng/contents/roman_numerals.md

 ## Problem {#sec:roman_numerals_problem}

-Every now and then we encounter some Roman numerals written on an old building's wall or on a book's page.
+Every now and then we encounter some Roman numerals written on an old building's wall or a book's page.
 Your job is to refresh your knowledge about the numerals, e.g. by reading [this Wikipedia's entry](https://en.wikipedia.org/wiki/Roman_numerals), and write a two way converter, for instance in the form of `getRoman(arabic::Int)::Str` and